Materials-Consortia/optimade-python-tools/docs/use_cases/integrated.md

 ## Mounting the OPTIMADE Python tools *FastAPI* app into an existing *FastAPI* app

 Let's assume you have an existing *FastAPI* app `my_app`.
-It already adds a few routers under certain path prefixes and now you want to add the OPT API implementation under the path prefix `/optimade`.
+It already adds a few routers under certain path prefixes and now you want to add an OPTIMADE implementation under the path prefix `/optimade`.
 First, you have to set the `root_path` in the OPT configuration.
 Now, the OPT app expects all requests being prefixed with `/optimade`.
 Of course, you can also set the value in your OPT config file.